 The program was used in the code comparison published in Gordon et al. 2017.
 However, since then the main program has been translated from C++ to Python and some additional features have been added.
-Because the main computations are carried out in OpenCL kernels, which are compiled to machine code, the use of Python in the main program did not result in any significant degradation of the run times.
+The initial Python version was described in Juvela 2019.
+Because the main computations are carried out in OpenCL kernels that are compiled to machine code, the use of Python in the main program did not result in any significant degradation of the run times.
 On the contrary, the main program is now much shorter and allows easier modifications and tests of alternative implementation details.

 This page describes the use of the Python version of SOC.
 Our goal has been to keep SOC simple so that it only concentrates on the actual radiative transfer calculations.
 SOC needs only minimal information of the dust models, which is given through input files.
 SOC can calculate dust temperatures for grains that are in equilibrium with the radiation field but the emission of stochastically heated grains is handled outside SOC (for example, using DustEM).

 A SOC run needs the following files that are described below:

 - A parameter file that lists the run parameters and includes references to additional files.

 - A cloud file that describes the density distribution of the model cloud.

 - A dust file that defines the absorption and scattering properties of the dust.
 There may be separate files for tabulated scattering functions.

 - Files describing the radiation field.
 This is separate for isotropic background, anisotropic background, and for (internal and external) point sources.